COVID-19 vaccine: Delivery methods

 Most coronavirus vaccines are administered by intramuscular injection, with further vaccine delivery methods being studied for future coronavirus vaccines.

 Intranasal

 Intranasal vaccines target mucosal immunity in the nasal mucosa, which is a portal for viral entry into the body.
 These vaccines are designed to stimulate nasal immune factors, such as IgA.
 In addition to inhibiting the virus, nasal vaccines provide ease of administration because no needles (or needle phobia) are involved.

 A variety of intranasal COVID19 vaccines are undergoing clinical trials.
-The first authorised intranasal vaccine was Razi Cov Pars in Iran at the end of October 2021.
-The first viral component of Sputnik V vaccine was authorised in Russia as Sputnik Nasal in April 2022.
+The first authorized intranasal vaccine was Razi Cov Pars in Iran at the end of October 2021.
+The first viral component of Sputnik V vaccine was authorized in Russia as Sputnik Nasal in April 2022.
 In September 2022, India and China approved two nasal COVID19 vaccines (iNCOVACC and Convidecia), which may (as boosters) also reduce transmission (potentially via sterilizing immunity).
-In December 2022, China approved a second intranasal vaccine as a booster, trade name Pneucolin.
+In December 2022, China approved a second intranasal vaccine as a booster, brand name Pneucolin.

-Autologous

-Aivita Biomedical is developing an experimental autologous dendritic cell COVID19 vaccine kit where the vaccine is prepared and incubated at the point-of-care using cells from the intended recipient.
-The vaccine is undergoing small phase I and phase II clinical studies.